koenrane/KR-new-site/content/steering-llama-2-with-contrastive-activation-additions.md

 ![](https://assets.turntrout.com/static/images/posts/ffewp2aijhsutrzqrhp0.avif)

 If we could get rid of model confabulations, we would have more trust in AI outputs.
-The hallucination vector seems very helpful with the 7B model:
+The hallucination vector seems helpful with the 7B model:

 ![](https://assets.turntrout.com/static/images/posts/mxitftwk3vqc9zhscmnm.avif)
 <br/>Figure: **Llama-2-7b-chat.** We tested hallucination rates over a variety of question types.
 We want there to be a low false refusal rate (the model answers real questions) and also a low false answering rate (we don't want the model to make stuff up).
 Therefore, it's best to be in the bottom-left corner.
 The bars show variance.

 The star is the performance of the unmodified model.
 Adding the vector with a -2.5 coefficient (dark blue) seems to work quite well, although it increases false refusals a bit.

-But the 13B model has very confusing results.
+While the 7B model is steerable, the 13B model's results are mixed.
 Maybe something went wrong in the analysis, or maybe this hallucination vector technique just doesn't work on 13B for some reason.

 ![](https://assets.turntrout.com/static/images/posts/e6ymiuqjmxyyj05ko9yk.avif)
 <br/>Figure: **Llama-2-13b-chat.** These graphs are crazy.